 One Year into the #metoo movement, how do we build corporate culture that encourages male allyship and sponsorship of women?

-*When we refer to male, men, female or women, we are inclusive of all who identify with these nouns including cis, trans and gender-fluid persons.
+*When we refer to male, men, female or women, we are inclusive of all who identify with these pronouns including cis, trans, gender-fluid and gender-nonconforming persons.

 April 2018 Recap